bmwcarit/joynr/wiki/java.md

 The class ```DiscoveryQos``` configures how the search for a provider will be handled.
 It has the following members:

-* **discoveryTimeout**  Timeout for discovery process (milliseconds), afterwards triggers DiscoveryException
+* **discoveryTimeoutMs**  Timeout for discovery process (milliseconds), afterwards triggers DiscoveryException
-* **cacheMaxAge** Defines the maximum allowed age of cached entries (milliseconds), only younger entries will be considered.
+* **cacheMaxAgeMs** Defines the maximum allowed age of cached entries (milliseconds), only younger entries will be considered.
 If no suitable providers are found, then depending on the discoveryScope, a remote global lookup may be triggered.
 * **arbitrationStrategy** The arbitration strategy (see below)
 * **customParameters** special parameters, that must match, e.g. keyword (see below)
-* **retryInterval** The time to wait between discovery retries after encountering a discovery error.
+* **retryIntervalMs** The time to wait between discovery retries after encountering a discovery error.
 * **discoveryScope** default: LOCAL_AND_GLOBAL (details see below)

 The **discoveryScope** defines, whether a suitable provider will be searched only in the local capabilities directory or also in the global one.